NLykoskoufis/BraunLabPipeline/README.md

 **This is very important!!!**
 ##### Fastq files
 Fastq files should be written in this specific way:

 SampleID*.R1_*.fastq.gz
+and if paired-end data:
 SampleID*.R2_*.fastq.gz

+If you use ChIP-seq, the input files should be written as follows:

+Input_SampleID*.R1_*.fastq.gz

 The pipeline will split the filename by "." and take as sampleID the first element which in our example is "SampleID".
 Then it will look for the R1 or R2 and the fastq.gz.
 If your fastq files are not written this way the pipeline will FAIL.

 ##### Bam Files
 Bam files need to be written as following: